Local Public Health Workers Report Hostile Threats And Fears About Contact Tracing

 In Washington, Gov. Jay Inslee, a Democrat, has tried to quell online rumors about the state's public health response, including a false claim that people who don't participate in contact tracing, or refuse testing, will not be permitted to leave their homes or will somehow be locked up.
 Inslee's administration even rolled back a requirement that restaurants collect the names and numbers of diners, to assist contact tracing, after privacy concerns were raised.

 Warnings about contact tracing have popped up in mainstream conservative media outlets.
-A right-wing activist has compared California's contact tracing and quarantine program to Nazism and she raised alarms when she talked about making a t-shirt with " 'contact tracer' on the front side, 'my Second Amendment' on the back side."She added that "I'm not endorsing anything, I'm just saying if the Second Amendment is not meant for this time right now, where there's massive tyranny everywhere ... if this is not time indicative of an uprising where we need to actually, potentially fight against tyranny in real ways, then I really don't know what is."
+A right-wing activist has compared California's contact tracing program to Nazism, and she was also flagged by a watchdog group when she talked about making a t-shirt with " 'contact tracer' on the front side, 'my Second Amendment' on the back side," adding that "I'm not endorsing anything, I'm just saying if the Second Amendment is not meant for this time right now, where there's massive tyranny everywhere...then I really don't know what is."

 Balancing legitimate concerns about privacy with misinformation